sbi-dev/sbi/paper/paper.md

-MCMC (with chains vectorized across observations), variational inference, rejection sampling, or importance sampling, as well as wrappers to use MCMC samplers from Pyro and PyMC [@bingham2019pyro; @abril2023pymc]. `sbi` can perform inference for single observations or for multiple i.i.d.observations, and can use importance sampling to correct for potential inaccuracies in the posterior if the likelihood is available.
+MCMC (with chains vectorized across observations), variational inference, rejection sampling, or importance sampling, as well as wrappers to use MCMC samplers from Pyro and PyMC [@bingham2019pyro; @abril2023pymc]. `sbi` can perform inference for single observations or for multiple *i.i.d.* observations, and can use importance sampling to correct for potential inaccuracies in the posterior if the likelihood is available.

 **Diagnostics and analysis:** The `sbi` toolkit also implements a large set of diagnostic tools, such as simulation-based calibration (SBC) [@talts2018validating], expected coverage [@hermans2022crisis; @deistler2022truncated], local C2ST [@linhart2024c2st], and TARP [@lemos2023sampling].
-Additionally, `sbi` offers a variety of visualization tools for the posterior, including marginal and conditional corner plots to visualize high-dimensional distributions, calibration plots, and wrappers for Arviz [@arviz_2019] diagnostic plots.
+Additionally, `sbi` offers visualization tools for the posterior, including marginal and conditional corner plots to visualize high-dimensional distributions, calibration plots, and wrappers for Arviz [@arviz_2019] diagnostic plots.